moshez/web-applications-a-to-z/README.rst

     $ docker build -f multistage.docker .
     $ docker build -f selenium.docker .

+Please note all these commands have a period, :code:`.` at the end.
+When copying and pasting the command, or retyping it, make sure to not miss it!

 Since Docker caches layers,
 this will make sure at least the naive and selenium builds will work, even if you change your code,